juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 other materials.
 In most cases, an online catalog lists and describes the holdings of one particular library or a group of libraries.
 To search for an item consult the instructions, which explain how to limit your search by characteristics, such as types of media, date of publication and language.
-The instructions also explain how to use punctuation and words such as, and/or and note to focus your search effectively.
+The instructions also explain how to use punctuation and words such as 'and', 'or' and 'not' to focus your search effectively.

 **2. Reference works**

-Reference works include general dictionaries and encyclopedias, bibliographic dictionaries, almanacs, atlases and dozens of other research tools.
-This print and online works are especially useful when you are beginning your research project because they provide an overview of the subject and often list the major works in the field.
+Reference works include general dictionaries and encyclopedias, bibliographic dictionaries, almanacs, atlases, and dozens of other research tools.
+These works are especially useful at the beginning of a research project because they provide an overview of the subject and often list the major works in the field.

 **3. Periodical indexes**